Juan-Jones/mediumish-theme-jekyll/_posts/2018-03-14-three-elements-of-effective-mission-statement.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "Elements of an Effective Statement"
-author: dejuan
+author: John
-categories: [ Strategic Marketing ]
+categories: [ Strategizing ]
-image: assets/images/3.jpg
+image: assets/mission-statement.jpg
-beforetoc: "Markdown editor is a very powerful thing.
-In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post."
 toc: true
 ---

-## Three Elements of an Effective Statement

 Developing the mission statement and vision statement plays a significant role in company development.
 These two statements enable your organization to get the ball rolling.
 Therefore, it's essential to assure your document comprises valuable characteristics which include:

+## Three Elements of an Effective Statement

-An _effective mission statement_ consists of 3 essential components:
+An *effective mission statement* consists of 3 essential components:

 1. Key market—which refers to the customers your organization is pursuing (target audience).
 2. Contribution—the product or service your organization is offering